terrimporter/PLANiTS_ITSClassifier/README.md

 java -Xmx25g -jar /path/to/rdp_classifier_2.13/dist/classifier.jar classify -t PLANiTSv032920_v1.1/rRNAClassifier.properties -o outfile.txt query.fasta
 ```

+And that's it!
+The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the  RDP classifier.
+You can also check under the 'Releases' section to see what bootstrap support cutoffs are ideal given your average query length.

 ## Get PLANiTS data and prepare it

-The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the  RDP classifier.

 1. Obtain PLANiTS data from https://github.com/apallavicini/PLANiTS , decompress it, and enter the directory.